Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • The functionality of the limbs is impaired, in which there is a complete loss of activity;

-• Exacerbation of the intervertebral hernia.
+• Exacerbation of intervertebral hernia.

 Complications and prevention